phan/phan/README.md

 are mistakes.
 Many of them even.
 You will notice them when you scan your own code.
 Please help me fix it.
 Hopefully the format is self-explanatory, especially if you read the comment at the top of the file.

+### Obsolescence

+I don't actually want to write, nor maintain a static analyzer.
+This is a placeholder and proof-of-concept designed to inspire and enourage others to write something better.
+We need a practical and pragmatic analyzer that we can just point at a bunch of code and have it tell us about any issues in it.
+Bits and pieces of this, especially [arginfo.php][arginfo] and maybe the tests will likely surive long-term, but much of it probably won't.

   [phpast]: https://github.com/nikic/php-ast
   [scrutinizer]: https://scrutinizer-ci.com/docs/guides/php/automated-code-reviews